peerlibrary/annotator/src/tasks_introduction.coffee.md

 Tasks support automatic dependency management and scheduling.

+All tasks are wrapped in a Task object, which is created by the task manager.

+A task is always in one of the following states:
+ * `waiting` - the task is waiting for dependencies.
+ * `pending` - the task is working
+ * `resolved` - the task has finished
+ * `rejected` - the task (or one its dependencies) has failed

+These states are the same as the values defined by [deferred.state()](http://api.jquery.com/deferred.state/), except the `waiting` state, which is only defined here.

+All task are executed (at most) once.
+The same task can not be started again.

+(If you need to do the same task more than once, you can use *task generators* for that, as described below.)

 ### Using the task system

 The task system is implemented in a single coffee file: tasks.coffee